Many say that the stock market is dangerous.

 It’s part of the budget that’s strictly for emergencies, and therefore is saved in short-term liquid investments, making it readily available anytime.
-Normal ATM accounts can be a place for emergency fund.
+Normal ATM accounts can be a place for an emergency fund.

-What’s the use of emergency fund?
+What’s the use of an emergency fund?

 This will serve as your buffer fund.
 This is important because you don’t want to see yourself dipping into your investments, or worse selling your stocks at a loss, just so you could cover your emergency needs.

 Emergency fund also gives you that inner peace knowing that you’re more than ready financially anytime in case these unfortunate events happen unexpectedly.

 With this mentioned, it’s also prudent to complete again this emergency fund in case you have used it for your needs.

 But if you’re all set with your emergency fund, then you can now start considering starting your regular investments using Peso Cost Averaging technique.

 Just always bear in mind that Peso Cost Averaging if applied strictly really takes a long time.